 Indeed, he holds his harshest words for his fellow MPs: “It’s time to say to politicians: ‘get out of the way’.”

 “The politicians are responsible for the rise in deaths.
 No other country in the world is having the same experience as we’re having.

 “Public opinion, police opinion [and] court opinion is way ahead of our timid politicians.”

 Despite recess, he’s taking no holiday from his campaign.
 This week he is writing to Home Secretary Amber Rudd and Shadow Home Secretary Diane Abbott to call for an inquiry into the situation.

 Given the new findings, it’s hard not to wish him all the best in his crusade.
 The war on drugs has, in his inimitable words, been a “50 year calamity in which lives so many lives have been lost.”

 There has to be a better way.
 It’s good to see, if you’ll excuse the pun, this feisty MP holding no prisoners when it comes to the fight for reform.

 Josiah Mortimer is the Editor of Left Foot Forward.
-Follow him on Twitter.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Follow him on Twitter.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.